James Bond uncollected short stories: "Some Are Born Great"

-"Some Are Born Great" was first published in the 3 September 1959 issue of Nursery World, later reprinted in the spring 1960 issue of Jonathan Cape's in-house magazine Now & Then, and then reprinted again in 2012 by Cinema Retro's Movie Classics.
-The credited author—J.M.
-Harwood—is the screenwriter Johanna Harwood, who subsequently co-wrote the first two James Bond films, Dr. No and From Russia With Love.
-The story (which is less than a page in length) details an intense card game with Bond facing off against an unseen opponent, only to reveal in the end that it's a game of "Snap" and this is a prepubescent Bond playing against a nanny.
+"Some Are Born Great" by Johanna Harwood, credited as J.M.
+Harwood, was first published in Nursery World on 3 September 1959.
+It was reprinted in Now & Then (Jonathan Cape's in-house magazine) in spring 1960, and Movie Classics in 2012.
+The story, which is less than a page in length, details an intense card game with Bond facing off against an unseen opponent, only to reveal in the end that it's a game of Snap and this is a prepubescent Bond playing against a nanny.
+Harwood subsequently co-wrote the first two James Bond films, Dr. No and From Russia With Love.